What is stunting?

 - Inadequate psychosocial stimulation and/or parent-infant bonding

 None of these causes exist in a vacuum.
 Gender equality, male engagement in parenting, and conflict can all contribute to a child’s psychosocial stimulation.
-Conflict, along with income opportunities, food prices, and climate change, may affect food availability and in turn contribute to undernutrition or malnutrition.
+Conflict, along with income opportunities, inflation, and climate change, may affect food availability and in turn contribute to undernutrition or malnutrition.

 Finally, stunting is often intergenerational: Children who are stunted are also more likely as adults to have stunted children.
 A stunted child is also more prone to becoming overweight as an adult, posing more health risks.